-The honest answer is that AI is genuinely useful in some corners of revenue recognition work, and genuinely risky in others.
-Knowing which is which, is more valuable than any particular tool you might buy.
+AI is genuinely useful in some parts of revenue recognition work and genuinely risky in others.
+The problem is that most vendor conversations treat those two categories as one.
+Knowing which is which matters more than any particular tool you might buy.

 The High-Judgment Problem